aroglwr/Shopkeeper/README.md

 This is a Discord bot built on [Discord.py](https://discordpy.readthedocs.io/en/stable/)

 ## Usage
+I recommend using an IDE such as [Visual Studio Code](https://code.visualstudio.com/) as the paths are referenced from the root folder of the project.
-1. Supply `src/config.json` with a Discord API token, Riot API token and Steam API token
+1. Supply `src/config.json` with API tokens and data following the same format as [config.json.example](oopyeepy/src/config.json.example)
 2. Run `src/main.py`

 ## Features